Drug treatment for advanced cancer

 - Feeling weak

-Targeted therapy is a newer type of cancer treatment that uses drugs that attack specific parts of cancer cells (or other cells that help them grow).
+Targeted therapy is a newer type of cancer treatment that uses drugs that attack specific parts of cancer cells or other cells or proteins that help cancer cells grow.
 These drugs work differently from standard chemo drugs.
 They can be used alone or along with other treatments.

 Most targeted drugs do not affect normal cells as much as chemo drugs do, so they may not cause as many side effects.
 But even though they mainly target the cancer cells, these drugs are not perfect – they can still cause side effects and sometimes serious reactions.

 Hormone therapy uses drugs to block the actions of certain hormones or reduce how much is made.
+This is most often used to treat breast and prostate cancer, but it can be used for some other cancers as well.
 For example, estrogen is a hormone that causes many breast cancers to grow.
-Drugs such as tamoxifen can block the effect of estrogen on breast cancer cells, which may stop growth and even cause many cancers to shrink.
-Likewise, male sex hormones (called androgens), like testosterone, cause most prostate cancers to grow.
-Some drugs can help stop or slow this growth.
+Drugs can lower estrogen levels or block the effect of estrogen on breast cancer cells, which may stop growth and even cause tumors to shrink.
+Likewise, male sex hormones, called androgens, make most prostate cancers grow.
+Drugs that lower androgen levels or block their effect can help stop or slow growth of these cancers.

-Side effects of these drugs depend on the type of hormone therapy used but can include hot flashes, blood clots, and loss of sex drive.
+Side effects depend on the type of hormone therapy used but can include hot flashes, blood clots, and loss of sex drive.

-Drugs to treat cancer spread to the bones
+Drugs to treat cancer that has spread to the bones

 Some types of drugs can be especially helpful if cancer has spread to the bones.
-(For more information, see our document, Bone Metastasis.)
+A few examples are listed here, but for more information, see our document called Bone Metastasis.

-Bisphosphonates used to treat cancer in the bones, such as zoledronic acid (Zometa®) and pamidronate (Aredia®) are given as an injection into a vein (IV), about once a month.
+Bisphosphonates used to treat cancer in the bones, such as zoledronic acid (Zometa®) and pamidronate (Aredia®) are injected into a vein (IV), about once a month.
 They can often slow bone damage, lower the risk of broken bones, and reduce bone pain.
-People given these drugs are usually advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.

 Still, these drugs can cause problems, too.
-The most common side effects are fatigue, fever, nausea, vomiting, and bone or joint pain.
-Some patients develop damage to their jawbone, known as osteonecrosis of the jaw (ONJ), which can be serious.
-Many doctors have their patients get a thorough dental check-up before they start treatment to help prevent this.
+The most common side effects are tiredness, fever, nausea, vomiting, and bone or joint pain.
+Some patients develop damage to their jawbone, known as osteonecrosis (os-tee-o-nuh-CROW-sis) of the jaw (ONJ), which can be serious.
+Because this is more common after a tooth extraction, many doctors have their patients get a thorough dental check-up before they start treatment to help prevent this.
 These drugs can cause kidney damage, so they should not be given to people with severe kidney problems.

-Denosumab (Xgeva™): This is another drug that can help when cancer spreads to bone.
-Like the bisphosphonates, this drug keeps osteoclasts from being turned on, but it does so in a different way, by blocking a substance called RANKL.
+Denosumab (Xgeva®) is another drug that can help when cancer spreads to bone.
+Like the bisphosphonates, this drug keeps slows down the action of osteoclasts, but it does so in a different way, by blocking a substance called RANKL.

 Common side effects include nausea, diarrhea, and feeling weak or tired.
-Like the bisphosphonates, denosumab can cause ONJ, so doctors recommend taking the same precautions (such as having tooth and jaw problems treated before starting the drug).
-Unlike the bisphosphonates, this drug is safe to give to patients with kidney problems.
+Denosumab also can cause ONJ, so doctors recommend taking the same precautions (such as having tooth and jaw problems treated before starting the drug).
+Unlike bisphosphonates, this drug is safe to give to patients with kidney problems.